kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 The `mandatory` field indicates whether the module is installed in all runtime clusters without any interaction from the user.
 Mandatory modules do not appear in the Kyma CR `.status` and `.spec.modules`, furthermore they have the same configuration across all runtime clusters.

+### **.spec.associatedResources**

+The `associatedResources` field is a list of module related resource definitions that usually should be cleaned up when uninstalling a module.
+The purpose of listing GVKs here is purely informational and does not introduce functional changes to the module.

 ## `operator.kyma-project.io` Labels

 These are the synchronization labels available on the ModuleTemplate CR: